nasywaarr/Apple-Developer-Challenges-CBL/README.md

    - Act: Create and implement impactful solutions.

 2. **Theme: Create & Implement your Solution**
    This theme emphasizes actionable ideas and transformative results, aligning with the principles of CBL.

+3. **Solution Using Apple Vision Pro**
+   The solution developed in this case study incorporates the **Apple Vision Pro**, showcasing the application of cutting-edge technology to address real-world challenges.

 ## 🗂️ Repository Structure
 ```